 Hungary is a sovereign state located within the Carpathian Basin in Central Europe.
-It shares borders with several countries namely Slovakia, Romania, Serbia, Croatia, Slovenia, Austria and Ukraine.
+It shares borders with several countries namely Slovakia, Romania, Serbia, Croatia, Slovenia, Austria, and Ukraine.
 Budapest is the capital and largest city in the country.
 It is also the most popularly frequented destination for tourists who travel to Hungary.

-As of today, there is an estimated 10 million people who make up the population of Hungary.
+As of today, there are an estimated 10 million people who make up the population of Hungary.
 It is one of the Schengen Area countries and is a member of several international organizations such as the European Union (EU) and NATO.
-The current form of government in Hungary, democratic parliamentary republic, was established in 1989.
+The current form of government in Hungary, a democratic parliamentary republic, was established in 1989.
 The Human Development Index for Hungary is high and the level of economy in the country is also listed as high.

 Along with a booming and stabilized economy, those who travel to Hungary have much to enjoy in terms of tourism.
 You will find several notable attractions in Hungary such as the largest grassland in Europe, which is the Hortobagy National Park.
 Meanwhile, Hungary is also home to the biggest thermal water cave system and the second largest thermal lake, which is Lake Heviz.
 Speaking of geography, the geographical features of Hungary are defined by its two waterways: the Danube River and Tisza River.
 Thus, the country is divided into three parts, each with its own unique features.
 One part is a hilly region, the other is made of plains and lastly, ecoregion filled with mixed forests.

 There are a total of 10 national parks to explore when you visit Hungary.
 The country also consists of 145 nature reserves and 35 landscape protected areas.

 Official Language: Hungarian is the official language in Hungary.